chb713/goalie/README.md

 If enough results have been entered to determine that a matchday is complete, Goalie will output a leaderboard for the matchday automatically.

-**You just started tracking football match results in realtime with Goalie.
+**You just started tracking soccer match results in realtime with Goalie.
 It's time for a pint! 🍻**

 ## Running Tests